 In an infant, Hip dysplasia can be treated without surgery.
 This is especially so if the dysplasia is mild, as determined by Ultrasound examination.
 Major surgery can be avoided in many cases up to age 12 months.
 After 18 months of age, surgery is always required.
 The magnitude of surgery increases as the child gets older.

 In children less than 3 years, mild forms of dysplasia in children less than can be treated by hip abduction splints and exercises.
-Close observation is important; regular X-ray examination of the hip may have to be carried out to det
+Close observation is important; regular X-ray examination of the hip may have to be carried out to determine improvement.

 The type of treatment depends on age of the patient: